Finding Myositis-Experienced Medical Care

-If you have exhausted your efforts in finding proper medical care for your particular disease, and believe your only option to finding expert medical care is away from home, ask your insurance company if it will cover travel and medical expenses for a specialist in the field of Myositis.
+If you have exhausted your efforts in finding proper medical care for your particular disease, and believe your only option to finding expert medical care is away from home, ask your insurance company if they will cover travel and medical expenses for a specialist in the field of Myositis.
 Make sure you can provide documentation about your symptoms, your attempts to find Myositis-specific medical care locally, and the credentials of the specialist(s) you have identified.
-You may receive a negative response at first, but you have the right to appeal this decision through multiple channels.
+If turned down, you have the right to appeal this decision through multiple channels.
 Also, find out from the medical center or the physician you intend to see if they will take your insurance.

 Studies in the Natural History & Pathogenesis of Childhood-Onset and Adult-Onset Idiopathic Inflammatory Myopathies

 You may be eligible to participate in the Natural History & Pathogenesis of Childhood-Onset and Adult-Onset Idiopathic Inflammatory Myopathies Study at the National Institutes of Health in Bethesda, Maryland.

 This study evaluates patients to learn more about the causes of these diseases and the immune system changes and medical problems associated with them.

 No treatment is offered as part of this study, however, once you are accepted in the study, NIH physicians will work with your local healthcare team.
 See the information below or call 1-800-411-1222.
 Certain expenses may be covered.